Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Related Work

-Single-view 3D pose reconstruction methods differ in how they incorporate a 3D pose prior and in how they perform the prediction. \emph{Fitting-based methods} assume a 3D body model such as SMPL~\cite{Loper2015} and SCAPE~\cite{anguelov2005scape}, and use an optimization algorithm to fit it to the 2D observations.
-While early approaches~\cite{guan09estimating,sigal08combined} required manual input, starting with SMPLify~\cite{Bogo2016} the process has been fully automatized, then improved in~\cite{Lassner:UP:2017} to use silhouette annotations, and eventually extended to multiple views and multiple people~\cite{zanfir18monocular}. \emph{Regression-based methods}, on the other hand, predict 3D pose directly.
+\textbf{Single-view 3D Human Pose Estimation.} Single-view 3D pose reconstruction methods differ in how they incorporate a 3D pose prior and in how they perform the prediction. \emph{Fitting-based methods} assume a 3D body model such as SCAPE~\cite{anguelov2005scape}, SMPL~\cite{Loper2015}, SMPL-X\cite{pavlakos19expressive}, and STAR~\cite{STAR:2020}, and use an optimization algorithm to fit it to the 2D observations.
+While early approaches~\cite{guan09estimating,sigal08combined} required manual input, starting with SMPLify~\cite{Bogo2016} the process has been fully automatized, then improved in~\cite{Lassner:UP:2017} to use silhouette annotations, and eventually extended to multiple people~\cite{zanfir18monocular}.
+A recent method replaces the gradient descent update rule by a learned deep network~\cite{song2020human}. \emph{Regression-based methods}, on the other hand, predict 3D pose directly.
 The work of~\cite{Ramakrishna2012} uses sparse linear regression that incorporates a tractable but somewhat weak pose prior.
-Later approaches use instead deep neural networks, and differ mainly in the nature of their inputs and outputs~\cite{tan17indirect,Tung2017,martinez2017simple,pavlakos2017coarse,pavlakos2018ordinal,omran18neural,pavlakos18learning,kanazawa2018end,kolotouros19convolutional,xiang2019monocular,Cheng_2019_ICCV,xu2019denserac,kocabas2019vibe}.
-Some works start from a pre-detected 2D skeleton~\cite{martinez2017simple} while others start from raw images~\cite{kanazawa2018end}.
+Later approaches use instead deep neural networks, and differ mainly in the nature of their inputs and outputs~\cite{tan17indirect,Tung2017,martinez2017simple,pavlakos2017coarse,pavlakos2018ordinal,omran18neural,pavlakos18learning,kanazawa2018end,kolotouros19convolutional,xiang2019monocular,Cheng_2019_ICCV,xu2019denserac,kocabas2019vibe, moon2020i2l}.
+Some works start from a pre-detected 2D skeleton~\cite{martinez2017simple, choi2020pose2mesh} while others start from raw images~\cite{omran18neural, kanazawa2018end, kolotouros19convolutional, rong2019delving} or other proxy representation (e.g., DensePose outputs)~\cite{xu2019denserac}.
 Using a 2D skeleton relies on the quality of the underlying 2D keypoint detector and discards appearance details that could help fitting the 3D model to the image.
 Using raw images can potentially make use of this information, but training such models from current 3D indoor datasets might fail to generalize to unconstrained images.
-Hence several papers combine 3D indoor datasets with 2D in-the-wild ones~\cite{kanazawa2018end,xiang2019monocular,kolotouros19convolutional,Tung2017,pavlakos18learning,omran18neural,kanazawa2018end,kocabas2019vibe,sun2019human}.
-Methods also differ in their output, with some predicting 3D keypoints directly~\cite{martinez2017simple}, some predicting the parameters of a 3D human body model~\cite{kanazawa2018end,xiang2019monocular}, and others volumetric heatmaps for the body joints~\cite{pavlakos2017coarse}.
+Hence several papers combine 3D indoor datasets with 2D in-the-wild ones~\cite{xiang2019monocular,kolotouros19convolutional,Tung2017,pavlakos18learning,omran18neural,kanazawa2018end,kocabas2019vibe,sun2019human,song2020human}.
+Methods also differ in their output, with some predicting 3D keypoints directly~\cite{martinez2017simple}, some predicting the parameters of a 3D human body model~\cite{kanazawa2018end,xiang2019monocular}, and others volumetric heatmaps for the body joints~\cite{pavlakos2017coarse} or meshes~\cite{kolotouros19convolutional, choi2020pose2mesh}.
 Finally, \emph{hybrid methods} such as SPIN~\cite{pavlakos19expressive} or MTC~\cite{xiang2019monocular} combine fitting and regression approaches.